When trying to read clothing labels these days, it’s easy to get buried in and confused by all the (potentially) sustainable fabrics.

 Not only that, but it’s a food industry byproduct, made from scrap pineapple leaves that are otherwise burned.

-Piñatex in its best sustainable fabric form utilizes wood-based PLA resins to add durability (meaning the whole thing can biodegrade), but some brands cover Piñatex with non-biodegradable resins to be avoided if possible.
+Piñatex utilizes wood-based PLA resins to add durability (meaning the whole thing can biodegrade), but some brands cover Piñatex with non-biodegradable resins to be avoided if possible.

 An award-winning new kid on the plant pulp fabric block, Bananatex® has the potential to become one of the best sustainable fabrics if widely adopted.